faranalytics/data_science_project/INTRODUCTION.md

 ## The Informal Layout

-The Informal Layout isn't installable; however, it's [IMRaD](https://en.wikipedia.org/wiki/IMRAD)-like layout makes its organization immediately recognizable to persons working in the science domains.
+The Informal Layout isn't installable; however, its [IMRaD](https://en.wikipedia.org/wiki/IMRAD)-like layout makes its organization immediately recognizable to persons working in the science domains.

 ### Features
 - A simple [IMRaD](https://en.wikipedia.org/wiki/IMRAD)-like layout.